 Designs competitive compensation, benefits, performance appraisal, and employee incentive programs.

 Manage all HR budgets for recruiting, HR, culture & L&D initiatives

 We’ve analyzed a spectrum of compensation packages to share both the high-level summary and some of the related insights around how your peers are crafting plans with a mix of base and variable pay.
 Below are snapshots for the two groupings of HR leaders that emerged from the data, along with some very interesting insights.

 What are you looking at?

-Keep in mind: We support organizations looking for the cream of the crop - the best of the best.
-Our sample is for product-oriented tech companies with talent who've demonstrated staying power.
-Consider these numbers the top 20-25% of the market - which, in most cases, is exactly what you’re looking for.
+It’s important to keep in mind that we support organizations who are looking for the cream of the crop when it comes to hiring VP and C level executives.
+Our sample is for product-oriented tech companies with talent who have demonstrated staying power.
+Consider these numbers the top 20-25% of the market, which in most cases is exactly what you’re looking for.